singh-jagjot/WindowLogger/README.md

    > python ConsoleWindowLogger.py

 ## Disclaimer
 Use this script at your own risk.
-I do NOT take responsibility of any damages you faced using this script including system/machine and user privacy damages.
+I do NOT take responsibility of any damages you/someone faced using this script including system/machine and user privacy damages.